ibm-cloud-docs/log-analysis/getting-started.md

 Because {{site.data.keyword.la_full_notm}} is part of the {{site.data.keyword.cloud_notm}} users must have the following permissions:

 * Your users must have platform permissions to create, view, and delete an instance of a service in the {{site.data.keyword.cloud_notm}}.
-* Your users must have platform permissions to create resources within the context of the resource group where the LogDNA instance is provisioned.
+* Your users must have platform permissions to create resources within the context of the resource group where the logging instance is provisioned.

-To add logging features with LogDNA in the {{site.data.keyword.cloud_notm}}, you must provision an instance of {{site.data.keyword.la_full_notm}}.
+To add logging features with logging in the {{site.data.keyword.cloud_notm}}, you must provision an instance of {{site.data.keyword.la_full_notm}}.

 An {{site.data.keyword.la_full_notm}} instance is provisioned within the context of a resource group.
 Your services are organized for access control and billing purposes by using resource groups.
 You can provision the instance in the *default* resource group or in a custom resource group.